Inferring kilonova population properties with a hierarchical Bayesian framework I : Non-detection methodology and

 The simulations cover four parameters: the inclination or the observer viewing angle ($\theta_{\rm obs}$), dynamical ejecta mass ($M_{\rm dyn}$), post-merger or wind ejecta mass ($M_{\rm wind}$), and half-opening angle for the lanthanide-rich dynamical ejecta component ($\phi$).

 We assume a $\phi=30^{\circ}$ half opening angle and vary the other three parameters.
-Using the surrogate models, we predict BNS KN light curves for 10 viewing angles from a polar ($\theta_{\rm obs} = 0^{\circ}$) to an equatorial ($\theta_{\rm obs} = 90^{\circ}$) orientation, equally spaced in $\rm cos(\theta)$, and for the following ejecta masses: $M_{\rm dyn}$ $\in [0.001,0.005,0.01,0.2]$ and $M_{\rm wind}$ $\in [0.01, 0.11 ]$ in steps of 0.02 $M_{\odot}$.
+Using the surrogate models, we predict BNS KN light curves for 10 viewing angles from a polar ($\theta_{\rm obs} = 0^{\circ}$) to an equatorial ($\theta_{\rm obs} = 90^{\circ}$) orientation, equally spaced in $\rm cos(\theta)$, and for the following ejecta masses: $M_{\rm dyn}$ $\in [0.001,0.005,0.01,0.02]$ and $M_{\rm wind}$ $\in [0.01, 0.11 ]$ in steps of 0.02 $M_{\odot}$.
 In total, there are 240 BNS KN models.
 We then map from KN source properties (e.g., ejecta mass and inclination angle) to observables (peak magnitude and evolution rate) by performing lightcurve fits.